Skip to main content

 EOF'

-Then we will create a /etc/systemd/system/mithril-signer.service description file for our service
+Then, create a /etc/systemd/system/mithril-signer.service description file for the service:

 sudo bash -c 'cat > /etc/systemd/system/mithril-signer.service << EOF